‘How do I create a buyers list for wholesaling?’

 - Attend some foreclosure auctions: 127

-By having those points, you could even go a step further and determine the 80/20 (pareto principle), of which 80% of the results likely might come from 20% of the methods above.
+You could even determine the 80/20 (Pareto principle) by having those points.
+To do that, you ask, of which 80% of the results likely might come from 20% of the methods above.

 So 16 methods multiplied by 20% equals 3.2.

-I already wrote a larger article about real estate marketing funnels you can use and this is the point where they come into place.
+I already wrote a more extensive article about real estate marketing funnels you can use, and this is the point where they come into place.

 Leadpages provides you with the following features: